Frisco, Colorado: History

 Founded in 1873 (and officially chartered in 1879) by Henry Recen, Frisco was built because of the Colorado Silver Boom, which began in 1879.
 Frisco was incorporated on December 3, 1880.
 The town's name comes not from San Francisco, California but, rather, the St. Louis–San Francisco Railway, commonly known as the Frisco, in an attempt to lure the rail line to the town.
 (Frisco, Texas, is also named after the railroad.)

-At one point Frisco became the sixth wealthiest county in the United States, however by 2025 wealth inequality and housing costs in the area had become so extreme that many workers there, ranging from ski instructors to emergency room nurses, were forced into homelessness even despite continuing to maintain their jobs.
+At one point Summit became the sixth wealthiest county in the United States, however by 2025 wealth inequality and housing costs in the Frisco area had become so extreme that many workers there, ranging from ski instructors to emergency room nurses, were forced into homelessness even despite continuing to maintain their jobs.
 Homeless employees of local ski resorts are permitted to sleep in their cars in local lots only if they can prove their employment.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.777 sqmi, of which 1.670 sqmi is land and 0.107 sqmi, is water.

-Frisco is located along the coast Lake Dillon, a reservoir constructed between 1961 and 1963 that now covers the original town of Dillon.
+Frisco is located along the coast of Lake Dillon, a reservoir constructed between 1961 and 1963 that now covers the original town of Dillon.
 Across the water to the east are the new town of Dillon, Silverthorne, and Keystone.
 To the southeast is Breckenridge.